-In the Inland Empire West, which contains infill markets in which we operate, vacancy increased quarter-over-quarter, primarily due to excess new construction supply in larger unit size ranges, and average taking lease rates in the market decreased quarter-over-quarter.
+In the Inland Empire West, which contains infill markets in which we operate, vacancy decreased quarter-over-quarter and average taking lease rates in the market decreased quarter-over-quarter.
 We generally do not focus on properties located within the non-infill Inland Empire East sub-market where available land and the development and construction pipeline for new supply is substantial.

-In San Diego, vacancy increased quarter-over-quarter and average asking lease rates increased quarter-over-quarter.
+In San Diego, vacancy increased quarter-over-quarter and average asking lease rates declined slightly quarter-over-quarter.

-In Ventura County, vacancy increased quarter-over-quarter and average asking lease rates increased quarter-over-quarter.
+In Ventura County, vacancy increased quarter-over-quarter and average asking lease rates declined quarter-over-quarter.